 The talent level in key battleground states

 We already touched on Ross.
 Miller was only wanted by Pruitt.
 The rest of the staff didn’t like his game that much.
 The same goes for Fox.
-Alabama got involved in Martin’s recruitment late.
-He came close to choosing Alabama but Auburn convinced him that its depth chart at running back was more appealing.
+Alabama got involved late in Martin’s recruitment.
+He came close to choosing Alabama, but Auburn convinced him that its depth chart at running back was more appealing.
 It worked.
 Williams grew up in the Tuscaloosa area but wanted to get away from home.
 Langham signed with Florida on Wednesday.
 That was a miss, especially after losing defensive lineman Bobby Brown to Texas A&M.

 The good news is the talent level in the state of Alabama in the 2019 class is great.
 There are already two 5-star prospects in offensive linemen Pierce Quick (committed to Alabama) and Clay Webb (likely leaning toward the Tide).
 There are two elite quarterbacks with ties to the school (Paul Tyson, who is Bear Bryant’s great-grandson, and Taulia Tagovailoa, who is Tua’s little brother).
 There are elite defensive linemen, linebackers and a couple of defensive backs, too.
 That’s going to help Alabama in the next cycle.

-It’s certainly going to be more challenging to recruit Georgia moving forward, but it hasn’t been the kindest state to Alabama over the years, anyway.
+It will be more challenging to recruit Georgia, but it hasn’t been the kindest state to Alabama over the years, anyway.
 Since 2007, Alabama has signed 35 players from Georgia.
 Two of them turned into All-Americans.
 Six of them were drafted.
-Fourteen of them ended up transferring, not qualifying, getting dismissed or never playing for the team at all.
-The state of Georgia has so much talent in the 2019 class, so perhaps Alabama lands quality players in this next cycle.
+Fourteen of them ended up transferring, not qualifying, getting dismissed or never playing for the team.
+The state of Georgia has so much talent in the 2019 class, so perhaps Alabama lands quality players in this cycle.

 The current depth chart in Tuscaloosa

-I’m not going to make this a big deal because Alabama had the nation’s No. 1 recruiting class for seven years in a row, so, of course, there’s going to be lots of talent on the roster.
+I’m not going to make this a big deal because Alabama had the nation’s No. 1 recruiting class for seven years in a row, so, of course, there will be lots of talent on the roster.

 But there are so many position groups currently in Tuscaloosa that are stacked with players (quarterback, running back, wide receiver, tight end, offensive line, middle linebacker, outside linebacker).
-That’s, of course, used against Alabama on the recruiting trail in a negative way.
+That is, of course, used negatively against Alabama on the recruiting trail.